nicktodd/nodejs-course/demos/using-zod/README.md

-# Zod Example Application
+# Zod Demonstration Code

-This is a comprehensive example application that demonstrates how to use Zod for runtime type validation in TypeScript.
-It's designed for beginners learning TypeScript and Zod, but includes advanced concepts for more experienced developers.
+This directory contains demonstration code showing how to use Zod for runtime type validation in TypeScript.
+These are working examples to illustrate Zod concepts during lectures and presentations.

+**Note:** For hands-on exercises and lab work, see the `labs/using-zod/` directory.
+Solutions are available in `solutions/using-zod/`.

-## 🎯 What is Zod?
+## What is Zod?

 Zod is a TypeScript-first schema validation library that allows you to:
-- ✅ Define schemas for your data structures
+- Define schemas for your data structures
-- 🔍 Validate data at runtime (not just compile time)
+- Validate data at runtime (not just compile time)
-- 🚀 Automatically infer TypeScript types from schemas
+- Automatically infer TypeScript types from schemas
-- 📝 Provide detailed, customizable error messages for invalid data
+- Provide detailed, customizable error messages for invalid data
-- 🛡️ Ensure type safety throughout your application
+- Ensure type safety throughout your application

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - Node.js (v16 or higher)